Caeserr/Symfony-Website/README.md

-# Symfony-Website
+# Symfony-Website ✔
-I created this project thanks to my courses and some personal research.
+This project was created during my degree.
+I created it with my lessons and some personal research.